 From the Admin console Home page, go to AppsG SuiteGmailAdvanced settings.

 Tip: To see Advanced settings, scroll to the bottom of the Gmail page.

 (Optional) On the left, select the organization.

-Scroll to the Routing setting in the Routing section, hover over the setting, and click Configure.
-If the setting is already configured, hover over the setting and click Edit or Add another.
+Scroll to the Routing setting in the Routing section, point to the setting, and click Configure.
+If the setting is already configured, point to the setting and click Edit or Add another.

 Go to the next step to configure the setting.